-- Example: safety and security at sports stadiums and other large gathering places. - Work of CCICADA Center at DIMACS: modeling and simulation of sports stadium evacuation (in collaboration with Regal Decision Systems) led us to close collaborations with National Football League security and stadium operators. - Worked with 6 NFL stadiums and Indianapolis SuperBowl - Work applied during lightning storm at an NFL stadium
+- Example: safety and security at sports stadiums and other gathering places. - Example: modeling and simulation of sports stadium evacuation (in collaboration with Regal Decision Systems) led us to close collaborations with NFL security and stadium operators. - Worked with 6 NFL stadiums and Indianapolis SuperBowl - Work applied during lightning storm at an NFL stadium